 If you choose to watch it, you should be aware that The Walking Dead is very, very, very gorey.
 Entrails abound.
 I watched it on my iPad so I could cover it with my hand when things got rough, which was a lot.

 The Walking Dead is not a Catholic show.
-The first episode is kinda racy (why are ALL first episodes 100 times racier than the rest of the show?), characters we like engage in premarital sex, use contraception, and consider abortion.
+The second, I think, episode is kinda racy, characters we like engage in premarital sex, use contraception, and consider abortion.
 But I felt that each of those issues was addressed in a way that I could handle.

 I really enjoyed the first and second seasons.
 They felt very real to me.
 In the second season especially, there is a plotline involving characters who have never had religion struggling to find and understand God in the tragedy and chaos of their changed world.
 It's just a nod to it, but it's something that should be there, and it is.